UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 ??? tip "Advance settings"

-    Use below features only if transcriptions/transl is not satisfactory and for less spoken languages or languages that are not having good resources online for understanding :
+    Use below features only if transcriptions/translations are not satisfactory and for less spoken languages or languages that are not having good resources online for understanding :

     1. When asked for Initial Prompt, provide a list of comma separated words or sentences (less than 80 words) that describe what the recording is about or the words used by the speaker in the recording.
 It should be in written in same language as the language in spoken in the recordings.